joshuanunn/really-simple-dispersion/README.md

 ## Introduction
 An interactive atmospheric dispersion model for simulation and visualisation of industrial plant emissions.
 Written in JavaScript.

-**LIVE EXAMPLE** served from GitHub repo: [https://joshuanunn.github.io/really-simple-dispersion/example](https://joshuanunn.github.io/really-simple-dispersion/example)
+**LIVE EXAMPLE** can be found here: [https://joshuanunn.co.uk/really-simple-dispersion/example](https://joshuanunn.co.uk/really-simple-dispersion/example)

 In the live example above, the properties of the industrial source and the weather conditions can be tweaked to see the effect on dispersion.
 Each change will plot average concentrations for a single hour.
 The *Simulate* button can be used to run a simulation for the specified number of hours of random weather conditions, which builds up a picture of how concentrations may look time-averaged over a longer period with varied conditions.

 ## Comparison to Webassembly (Wasm) version

-This project has also been implemented in Wasm (compiled from Go) in order to compare performance.
-Both codebases have fully working live demos, but remain a work in progress.
-The code and live demo can be found at [https://github.com/joshuanunn/really-simple-dispersion-wasm](https://github.com/joshuanunn/really-simple-dispersion-wasm).
+This project has also been implemented in Wasm (compiled from Rust) in order to compare performance, and will be published soon.

-At present this JavaScript implementation is approximately twice as fast (in Chrome).
-To test for yourself, load the live demos, select 100 hours and click the *Simulate* button.

 ## Background